AriFordsham/GHCWiki/new-ghci-debugger.md

 - Timing and correctness tests.
 Pepe has some code for timing that might be useful.
 (MODERATE)

-- Wolfgang's patch for PIC seems to break the strings in Info tables, so we need to fix that.
-(MODERATE)

 - Stabilise the API.
 (MODERATE)

 - Fix the calculation of free variables at tick sites (currently done too late in the pipeline, gives some wrong results).
 Note a possible problem with letrecs, which means some locals vars are missing in where clause.
 (MODERATE/DIFFICULT)

 - Extend the stack inspection primitive to allow unboxed things to be grabbed.
 (MODERATE)

-- Add a commnad to show the current breakpoint stack (`:show context`?)

 ### Partially done

 - The delete command.
 It is fairly primitive, and probably not done in the best way.
 This will be fixed when the API is finalised.
 (EASY)

-- Look at slow behaviour of :print command on long list of chars.
-I've asked Pepe about this, he has an idea of what the problem is and will be working on a solution soon.
-(MODERATE)

 - User documentation.
 You're looking at it.
 The user manual will have to move into the main GHC docs at some point.
 (ONGOING)